lijqhs/deeplearning-notes/C5-Sequence-Models/readme.md

 - With a RNN what we really do, is to take an audio clip, maybe compute spectrogram features, and that generates audio features x<sup>\<1></sup>, x<sup>\<2></sup>, x<sup>\<3></sup>, that you pass through an RNN.
 So, all that remains to be done, is to define the target labels y.
   - In the training set, you can set the target labels to be zero for everything before that point, and right after that, to set the target label of one.
 Then, if a little bit later on, the trigger word was said again at this point, then you can again set the target label to be one.
   - Actually it just won't actually work reasonably well.
 One slight disadvantage of this is, it creates a very imbalanced training set, so we have a lot more zeros than we want.
-  - One other thing you could do, that it's little bit of a hack, but could make the model a little bit easier to train, is instead of setting only a single time step to operate one, you could actually make it to operate a few ones for several times.
+  - One other thing you could do, that it's little bit of a hack, but could make the model a little bit easier to train, is instead of setting only a single time step to operate one, you could actually make it to operate a few ones for several times. *Guide to label the positive/negative words)*:
+    - Assume labels y<sup>\<t></sup> represent whether or not someone has just finished saying "activate."
+      - y<sup>\<t></sup> = 1 when that that clip has finished saying "activate".
+      - Given a background clip, we can initialize y<sup>\<t></sup> = 0 for all `t`, since the clip doesn't contain any "activates."
+    - When you insert or overlay an "activate" clip, you will also update labels for y<sup>\<t></sup>.
+      - Rather than updating the label of a single time step, we will update 50 steps of the output to have target label 1.
+      - Recall from the lecture on trigger word detection that updating several consecutive time steps can make the training data more balanced.

+*Implementation tips*:

+- Data synthesis is an effective way to create a large training set for speech problems, specifically trigger word detection.
+- Using a spectrogram and optionally a 1D conv layer is a common pre-processing step prior to passing audio data to an RNN, GRU or LSTM.
+- An end-to-end deep learning approach can be used to build a very effective trigger word detection system.

 ---
 Notes by Aaron © 2020